Kate Reid: Honours

 In 1974, Reid was acclaimed an Officer of the Order of Canada.

 She received honorary degrees from York University (1970) and the University of Toronto (1989).

 She had lifetime achievement ACTRA and Dora Awards.
 In 1988, she received the Earle Grey Award from the Academy of Canadian Cinema & Television.

 Personal life

 Both of Reid's marriages, to Michael Sadlier and Austin Willis, ended in divorce.
 She had two children with Willis, Reid and Robin.

 Death

 Reid died of brain cancer in Stratford, Ontario, aged 62, in 1993.
-Her memorial service was held at St Clement's Episcopal Church in New York.
+Her memorial service was held at St Clement's Episcopal Church in New York City.
 Among those in attendance were Edward Albee, John Guare, Elizabeth Wilson, Marian Seldes, Rosemary Murphy, and Carrie Nye.